 Borrowing from your 401(k) may seem like a winning situation since you're essentially borrowing from and paying interest to yourself, but it can land you in a world of financial trouble if you lose or quit your job.
-Some borrowers don't realize that the full amount owed has to be paid back within weeks of leaving the job, says financial planner Harrine Freeman, CEO of H.E.
-Freeman Enterprises in Bethesda, Md.
-If you can't pay it back, it's treated as income, which means you'll have to pay taxes on it, along with a penalty if you're under 59½, Freeman explains.
+Some borrowers don't realize that the full amount owed has to be paid back within weeks of leaving their jobs, says financial planner Harrine Freeman, CEO of H.E.
+Freeman Enterprises in Bethesda, Maryland.
+If you can't pay it back, it's treated as income, which means you'll have to pay taxes on it, along with a penalty if you're under 59 1/2, Freeman explains.

 If you must: Carefully limit the amount of funds you borrow from your account; don't be tempted to take more than you need just because you're "borrowing from yourself."